 16. As soon as you arrive, find a local but traditional English speaking bar/restaurant; eat well, drink lots, tip high and then proceed to ask a million and one things about the local area.
 You’ll find you receive so many hidden gems to explore and recommendations from people who live in the city instead of expensive tourist area’s.
 Try not to listen to any of the old crap the tour guide gives you to boost their commission.
 Selling a family trip to see an ancient tree that is 5 hours trek away for $500 each for example.

 17. If your partner is useless (or not forthcoming) at home, this is where they’ll come into their own.
 For some reason, partners transform into superheroes when on holiday.
-Yes, they may have a beer in one hand, but in the other will be your little ones hand as they jump the waves.
+Yes, they may have a beer in one hand, but in the other will be your little one’s hand as they jump the waves.
 They’ll also become expert sandcastle engineers (not builders), creating moats and rivers through an entire sand village – it will be an uncanny likeness to an amalgamation of Venice and how you’d imagine Ed Sheeran’s music video of “Castle On the Hill” to look.
 And you’ll be surprised at how manly and attractive they’ll look as they wander off along the sea collecting shells with their little spade and pink bucket.

 18. Does your little one use dummies?
 Take a case of them.
 Dummies you buy abroad resemble that of the 1950’s style, and if you think that your little one will snuggle down in their creaky cot, bandaged in Gaffa Tape with one of them at bedtime, you’ve got another thing coming.
 Forking out £100 on dummies before you leave the UK will be the best money you’ve ever spent.
-It’s not about having a 3 am blazing row after going to that taverna and screaming at your partner “WHAT DO YOU MEAN WE HAVE ONE F^%$£&* B&^£%£^ DUMMY LEFT!
+It’s not about having a 3 am blazing row after going to a taverna and screaming at your partner “WHAT DO YOU MEAN WE HAVE ONE F^%$£&* B&^£%£^ DUMMY LEFT!
 WHERE THE F*£% ARE THE OTHER 23 WE BOUGHT!!!!!”

 19. NEVER EVER make friends while on holiday.
 “Oh, we will definitely stay in touch!”
 No. No, you won’t.
 You’ll be friends on Facebook, and stalk each other on Instagram, but that’s about it.

 You’ll also think it’s a great idea to buddy up with families with children the same age.
 Strength in numbers and all that.
-But by the end of the first week, you’ll be babysitting their kids while they go off for a quickie, and then you’ll be hiding from them around the pool behind palm trees in a marine style fashion, and meticulously planning your lunches that little bit later to avoid them.
+But by the end of the first week, you’ll be babysitting their kids while they go off for a quickie, and then you’ll be hiding from them around the pool behind palm trees in a marine-style fashion, and meticulously planning your lunches that little bit later to avoid them.

 20. Be adventurous.
 But be realistic at the same time.
-So there’s a whale-watching boat tour, and you’ve got an 18-month-old?
+So there’s a whale-watching boat tour, and you’ve got an 18-month-old.
 So what?!
 Do it.
 Put on your baby carrier and stop panicking about what could happen and start experiencing things.
-You’ll regret so much if you don’t and then you’ll blame the baby for all the things you didn’t do.
+You’ll regret it so much if you don’t and then you’ll blame the baby for all the things you didn’t do.
 Alternatively, leave the kids at home and run off with your other half.

 21. Just think.
 It could be worse, couldn’t it?
 You could be at home working.
 Whenever you feel your holiday isn’t going to plan, take a deep breath and think of the positives.
 There are plenty.
 You just aren’t seeing them, because it isn’t perfect like you imagined it would be.

 On a serious note, holidays with kids are nothing short of entertaining and always the ones you will look back on and smile, laugh and cherish forever.
 Sometimes a calm relaxing holiday isn’t what it’s all about.
 It’s about making memories and then making the next ones better by being prepared for whatever life throws at you.
+At the time it may be hard, but then you’ll look back through Instagram and remember all the good parts, all the fun you had and the places you explored together.